Cohere Text Generation Tutorial

 1# Add the user message

 2message = "I like learning about the industrial revolution and how it shapes the modern world.
-How can I introduce myself in two words."
+How I can introduce myself in five words or less."

 3